kathirvel13/ProgrammingNotes/Simulink Onramp.md

 #simulink #matlab #onramp
 # Simulink
+Simulink is a MATLAB-based graphical programming environment for modeling, simulating and analyzing multidomain dynamical systems.
 It is a tool developed by MATLAB which simulates real-world operations represented in the form of a block diagram.
 Simulink uses graphical elements to represent the inputs, outputs, and calculations within a simulation.
 Signals make connections between blocks at ports.
 A signal is a piece of information, such as a numeric value, that can change over the course of a simulation.
 Blocks accept signals at input ports, perform an operation, and return signals at output ports.
 Signal lines are visual elements that connect block ports and show where a signal flows: from output ports to input ports, and in the direction of the arrow.
 # Blocks used